1. Items unacceptable as baggage

 Carriage of ammunition is subject to the ICAO and IATA Dangerous Goods Regulations, as specified in paragraph 1.A.b).

-C. The passenger shall not include in checked baggage fragile or perishable items, money, jewellery, precious metals, computers, personal electronic devices, negociable papers, securities or other valuables, business documents, passports and other identification documents or samples.
+C. The passenger will not carry in the registered baggage fragile or perishable items, objects with special value, such as money, jewellery, computers, personal electronic equipment, medicines, silvery, precious metals, securities, guarantees or other values, keys, business documents, passports and any other identity documents or samples.